 Detert Family Vineyards are located on the coveted western bench-land of the Mayacamas mountains in the heart of the Oakville appellation.
 This is very much a family operation.
 Two brothers Tom Garrett (winemaker) and John Garrett (Sales & Marketing) are involved with their partner Bill Cover.
 We first tasted their Cabernet Franc at the Taste of Oakville where we were initially impressed with the wines’ elegance.

 What would become a prominent Napa winery was still 13 years away when Robert Mondavi entered a handshake agreement with Detert to purchase their fruit.
-At the time Mondavi was working at Charles Krug and when he left to start his own winery in 1966 he carried their agreement over.
+At the time Mondavi was working for his family at Charles Krug Winery and when he left to start his own winery in 1966 he carried their agreement over.
 Today nearby Mondavi winery still purchases fruit from Detert with the original agreement lasting over 50 years.
 Both Detert’s Cabernet Franc and Cabernet Sauvignon were used in Mondavi’s first reserve Cabernet.
 Detert’s grapes are also used in Opus One’s wine.

 Eighteen vineyard acres are planted, surprisingly to 17 acres of Cabernet Franc and 1 acre of Cabernet Sauvignon (the opposite ratio of what you would commonly find in Oakville).
 Oakville is an appellation certainly known for its premium Cabernet Sauvignon but its terroir is also ideally suited for Cabernet Franc.